reportportal/docs/docs/log-data-in-reportportal/test-framework-integration/JavaScript/Playwright.md

 # ReportPortal Playwright Integration

-Agent to integrate [Playwright](https://playwright.dev/) with ReportPortal.
+There is an agent to integrate [Playwright](https://playwright.dev/) with ReportPortal.

 Playwright is an open-source JavaScript framework for web testing.